omics-datascience/Benchmarks-GGCA-vs-WGCNA/Readme.md

 This process will take several minutes, depending on your connection speed and hardware.
 The processed datasets will be stored inside the 'datasets' folder.

-**Alternative**: If you do not want to download and process the datasets, you can download the dataset folder from [here](https://mega.nz/file/JAwjDaDJ#KLHVEqXLjtZpU06yv0F2D0UNMpWA8-LsHMvQmw-yQ6I).
-You will then need to unzip it into the root folder of the project.
+**Alternative**: If you do not want to download and process the datasets, you can download the dataset folder from [here](https://drive.google.com/file/d/1aKqm2aKNn4ndHZl5nfk6fm2O7eTulipF/view?usp=sharing).
+You will then need to unzip it into the project's root folder.

 #### Changes in datasets